flashbots/suave-specs/specs/toliman/README.md

 ## Open Questions

-The are multiple open questions that need to be solved in the long term about SUAVE architecture.
+There are multiple open questions that need to be solved in the long term about SUAVE architecture.
 A non-exhaustive list of questions are:

 - [Consensus Requirements](https://collective.flashbots.net/t/current-thinking-for-consensus/2695?u=quintus)
 - [Output Validity and Heterogenous DA](https://collective.flashbots.net/t/suave-ensuring-output-validity-and-heterogenous-da/2184)